Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 \subsection{Targeted Dropout}

-Alternative to the conventional dropout, we also propose to use the targeted dropout for better convergence.
+Alternatively, we also propose to use targeted dropout for better convergence~\cite{gomez2019learning}.
 Given a neural network parameterized by $\Theta$, the goal is to find the optimal parameters $W_{\Theta}(.)$ such that the loss $Loss(W_{\Theta})$ is minimized.
 For efficiency and generalization reasons, $|W_{\Theta}| \leq k $, only $k$ weights of highest magnitude in the network are employed.
 In this regard, deterministic approach is to drop the lowest $|W_{\Theta}|-k$ weights.
-In the targeted dropout, using a target rate $\gamma$ and a drop out rate $\alpha$, first a target set is generated with the lowest weights with the target rate $\gamma$.
-Next, weights are stochasticity dropped out from the target set with the dropout rate $\alpha$~\cite{targeted_dropout}.
+In targeted dropout, using a target rate $\gamma$ and a drop out rate $\alpha$, first a target set is generated with the lowest weights with the target rate $\gamma$.
+Next, weights are dropped out in an stochastic manner from the target set at a certain dropout rate $\alpha$.